flaravn/rfcs/tech/0000-minicrates.md

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+## `cfg!()` directives
+We can have a cfg directive too!
+If we're inside  minicrate, cfg!(minicrate) should be true. **However, I haven't been able to find any use cases for this.**
+So they don't have to be implemented for now.

 # Future possibilities
 [future-possibilities]: #future-possibilities

 Think about what the natural extension and evolution of your proposal would be and how it would affect the language and project as a whole in a holistic